 What Makes the Gulf of Hisaronu So Alluring for Gulet Cruising

-The alluring traits that the Gulf of Hisaronu possess begin from its impressive natural beauty overall.
+The alluring traits that the Gulf of Hisaronu possesses begin from its impressive natural beauty.
 Boasting with lush green hills and waters in the many shades of blue.
-The turquoise is found in the bays while the deep blues are seen while cruising in the open waters.

 The villages in the Gulf of Hisaronu are a delight to visit.
 It is as local as you will see in this part of Southern Turkey.
 Visits to the handmade carpet factory in Turgut, the charming kiosk shops in Selimiye, Kizkumu beach in Orhaniye, village houses and local village cooking in Hisaronu, gulet construction in the town of Bozburun, are some of the local sightseeing which can be experienced.